-- completeness and accuracy of expenditure; and - financial sustainability.
+- completeness and accuracy of expenditure;

+- financial sustainability; and

+- Covid-19 related grants.

-We will report on each of these areas in our annual audit report which we plan to issue in September 2020.
+We plan to consider each of these areas, and will report on our findings in our annual audit report which we plan to issue in September 2021.

-Pages seven and eight
+Pages seven to nine